 As we crossed northern China, beautiful mountains began to appear.

-In subway, Beijing Godzilla located in the subway!
-I blend in like a chameleon in Beijing.
+I blend in like a chameleon in the Beijing subway.

-The next day we went to the Tiananmen Square, the largest square in the world.
-I tried to envision the atrocities committed here in 1989 as we crossed the square and reached the mausoleum of Chairman Mao, where his embalmed remains are on display just like Lenin’s in Moscow.
+We arrived at Tiananmen Square, the largest square in the world (or so they say).
+I tried to envision the atrocities committed here in 1989 as we crossed the square and reached the mausoleum of Chairman Mao, where I saw his embalmed remains on display just like Lenin’s in Moscow.

-We quickly got lost in the traditional hutong alleys.
-During the last 50 years a lot of the hutongs have been demolished to make way for modern buildings.
+The Forbidden City is vast and crowded.
+Even though it’s impressive and all that, I yearned for something less grandeur and more down to earth, so we quickly got lost in the traditional hutong alleys.
+During the last decades a lot of the hutongs have been demolished to make way for modern buildings.

 Going to Qingdao

-As we got down to the May Fourth Square on the waterfront we noticed there were tons of people there, as it turned out to be the “59th birthday of the Republic of China”.
+As we got down to the May Fourth Square on the waterfront we noticed there were lots of people.
+It turned out to be the “59th birthday of the Republic of China”.
 A lot of kites were in the air and the evening ended with fireworks.

 Crossing the Yellow Sea into South Korea

-We took a bus to the ferry terminal, where everyone were staring their eyes off at us.
-I guess not too many Westerners use this route.
-The ferry departed in the afternoon and provided a spectacular view of the Qingdao skyline at sunset as we drifted east across the Yellow Sea.
+We took a bus to the waterfront, where people were staring more than usual.
+I suppose not too many Westerners use this route.
+The ferry departed in the afternoon and provided a nice view of the Qingdao skyline at sunset as we drifted east across the Yellow Sea.

-Starved as usual, we found some sort of restaurant near Hongik University where we left our shoes at the entrance and seated our weary butts on floor cushions.
-I got some kind of mystery meat while Frida had a hard time getting vegetarian food.
-Where is the Star Trek universal translator when you need one?
+Starved as usual, we found a restaurant near Hongik University, left our shoes at the entrance and seated our weary butts on floor cushions.
+After the usual confusion, I got some kind of mystery meat.

-We spent the afternoon strolling along Cheonggyecheon, a beautiful water stream running for six kilometers along the skyscrapers of downtown.
+Spent the afternoon strolling along Cheonggyecheon, a beautiful water stream running for six kilometers along the skyscrapers of downtown.
+Passed through streets markets and sometimes felt my appetite go down the drain as the fishes stared back at me.

 We later caught a tram to Dongguk and went for a long walk uphill to Seoul Tower, where a large crowd had gathered.
 It was the 50 year anniversary of the cease fire with North Korea, so fireworks began to appear over the skyscrapers downtown.